Currency:USD $

 • Identity: Light vs. Void polarity, narrative climax.

 • Overview: The emotional core of the expansion, this raid depicts the final stand of the elven coalitions at the Sunwell.
-It deals with the corruption of the font of power into a "Darkwell" and features high-narrative encounters with major lore figures.1
+It deals with the corruption of the font of power into a "Darkwell" and features high-narrative encounters with major lore figures

 3. Deep Dive: The Voidspire — Mechanics and Strategy

 As the central pillar of Season 1, The Voidspire demands the highest level of coordination.
 The raid environment is characterized by "spiraling halls" and "shadowed corridors," utilizing verticality and line-of-sight mechanics to disorient players.
+Raiders who want a guided path through all six bosses can explore Voidspire Mythic raid carries from our Season 1 team.

 3.1 Boss 1: Imperator Averzian